The Semantic Scholar Open Data Platform: APIs and Datasets

 The outputs of our data processing pipeline and semantic models are made available through a suite of APIs and datasets described below.
 Because we develop and refine our models over time, the data served by the APIs may shift, or it may come from a mixture of models as we migrate from one system to its successor.
 Where appropriate, we will update our live documentation\footnote{\url{https://api.semanticscholar.org/api-docs}} to reflect any changes.

 For unauthenticated users, we offer a low volume of API requests and samples of the datasets.
-For full datasets and high request volumes, we ask that users obtain an authentication key, at no charge, subject to terms of use.\footnote{\url{https://www.semanticscholar.org/product/api##Partner-Form}} To date, we have issued over 700 authentication keys to various partners, for uses varying from student research projects to non-profit organizations to commercial products, serving close to 150 million requests in December 2022.
+For full datasets and high request volumes, we ask that users obtain an authentication key, at no charge, subject to terms of use.\footnote{\url{https://www.semanticscholar.org/product/api##Partner-Form}} To date, we have issued over 3000 authentication keys to various partners, for uses varying from student research projects to non-profit organizations to commercial products.
+The API served over 1.8 billion requests in 2024, with over 100 clients making more than 1k requests/day and the heaviest users making over 100k/day.
+The most popular types of request are paper metadata lookup by ID (60\%) and keyword search (16\%).